 - Specify a unique name and a network

-- Create listeners for your load balancer (HTTP or HTTPS for Application Load Balancer and TCP for Network Load Balancer)
+- Create listeners for your load balancer (HTTP or HTTPS for Application Load Balancer and TCP or UDP for Network Load Balancer)

 - Configure health checks for your load balancer

 - Manually register EC2 instances to your Target Group and register the Target Group with your load balancer